WP Security Audit Log

 - Full WordPress multisite support

-- Easily create your custom alerts & notifications to monitor additional functionality
+- Create custom alerts & notifications to monitor additional functionality

-- Real-time activity log in WordPress admin toolbar
+- Real-time activity log visible in the WordPress admin toolbar

 - And much more!